robbert-vdh/yabridge/README.md

 - Fix implementation bugs:
   - Serum crashed and audio engine froze while browsing through Serum presets in the browser?
-  - Plugins from certain manufacturers, such as KiloHearts or Image-Line, don't do any audio processing until the editor has been opened.
   - KiloHearts plugins create a ridiculous amount of file descriptor leaks in wineserver when esync is enabled.
 I haven't come across any other plugins that do this.
 Not sure if this is fixable in yabridge.